Món Casteller Human Tower Museum of Catalonia: The museum project

 The Human Tower Museum of Catalonia project has been elaborated from the museum project that began between 1997 and 2003 and it will be drawn up by a commission convened by the Catalan Government's Department of Culture, Valls City Hall and the Valls Museum.

 The proposal reflects the human tower motto "strength, balance, courage and good sense" which comes from Josep Anselm Clavé's poem "Los Xiquets de Valls" from 1867.
-Likewise, under the name of "A tower in three acts" explores the sensations and emotions that surround the human tower events, using audiovisual and multimedia resources to achieve it.
+Likewise, under the name of "A tower in three acts" explores the sensations and emotions that surround the human tower events, using audiovisual and multimedia resources to achieve this.
 The amount to draft and manage this museum project is €139,460.

-On entering the Museum, the visitor will encounter a large scale audiovisual in a room that will connect the building's two floors.
+On entering the Museum, the visitor will encounter a large-scale audiovisual in a room that will connect the building's two floors.
 This first encounter aims to symbolise the courage of the human tower builders and the vertigo endured by the "enxaneta", the child who crowns the tower.

 The second part is dedicated to good sense and balance that represent wisdom, experience and technique.
 It also presents the progress of this phenomenon in terms of historical consolidation, expansion, technique refinement and the role of the city of Valls as the human tower birthplace.
 At this point, five circular nodes that symbolise the base formation of the towers take the visitor along the route that includes dynamic and visual panels.

 The last part, dedicated to strength, culminates with a multimedia system that shows the burst of joy, emotion and enthusiasm when the tower is completed.
-This is based on the use of various audiovisual languages like real images, info-graphic or animated resources.
+This is based on the use of various audiovisual languages like real images, infographics, or animated resources.
 The undertaking consists of making 6 large audiovisuals and the 2 interactive ones that were considered in the museum project.
 The cost of the audiovisual production and post-production has been €428,445.

 In addition, the "Taula Lèxica", which is also made up of dozens of specialists, has been given the task of selecting terms included within the human tower lexicon for the museum project.